 Is Grinnell known for denying claims?

 Customer reviews indicate Grinnell has mixed claim handling practices, with some policyholders reporting denied claims for water damage and property losses.
-However, comprehensive data on their overall claim denial patterns remains limited beyond individual consumer feedback.
+But broader data on its overall claim denial patterns is limited beyond individual consumer feedback.

 Note: This represents limited information based primarily on forum reviews.